-- 1 Carefully lay your speaker on its side to gain access to the bottom. - 2 Remove existing feet or spikes.
-Thread new spikes into holes and screw them in all of the way.
-If the speaker does not sit level loosen one spike until level is achieved. - 3 Tighten the jam nut snugly by hand.
-Do not over tighten the nut. - 4 Right the speaker.
+- 1 Carefully lay your speaker on its side. - 2 Remove existing feet.
+Thread the spikes into the holes and screw them in all of the way.
+If the speaker does not sit level loosen one spike until level is achieved.

+- 3 Tighten the jam nut snugly by hand.
+Do not over tighten. - 4 Right the speaker.